peass-ng/PEASS-ng/README.md

 - Files that could contains passwords

 The **Green** color is used for:
+- Usually not interesting devices to mount
+- Not dangerous fstab permissions
 - SUID common binaries (the bin was already found in other machines)
 - SGID common binaries
 - .sh files in path